Some sectors, industries, and activities use a lot more energy or electricity than others.

 Summary – Sectors & Industries Use The Most Energy & Electricity

-- In 2012, the industrial sector by far used the most energy globally at 54%.
-This was followed by transportation, residential and then commercial
+But, globally in 2012, the industrial sector (composed of agriculture, mining, manufacturing, and construction) by far used the most energy at 54%.

 In the industrial sector in China, six industries – electricity generation, steel, non-ferrous metals, construction materials, oil processing and chemicals – account for nearly 70% of energy use.

 The US in 2017 had an energy split of industrial – 32%, transportation – 29%, residential – 20%, and commercial – 18%.

 Which Sectors & Industries Use The Most Energy & Electricity Worldwide

-The World energy use (end use of energy) by sector, in 2012, was:
+Global energy use (end use of energy) by sector, in 2012, was: